[1.3.x] Dual Flame Totems: Solo, Self-Found, Beginner-friendly. AA+EB!

 For the sixth gem, if you get a 6L chest or staff (chest is better, see below), you have various options.
 Possible choices are: Faster Projectiles for longer beams, Item Rarity for better drops, Iron Will for more damage from all your Strength nodes, or Totem and Minion Resistances if you feel your totems fold too quickly (not an issue, just recast them).

-It is important not to click "level up" whenever Clarity and Arctic Armor area ready.
+It is important not to click "level up" whenever Clarity and Arctic Armor (see below) are ready.
 Increase their level depending on your gear.
 It won't do you any good to have Arctic Armor at a high level when you run out of mana whenever you run for a few seconds (teleporting helps).
 Likewise, a level 20+ Clarity is useless if you can't mildly spam Flame Totem.
 The ideal situation you aim for is that you do not need to carry a mana potion.

 As for Herald of Ice: The totems only gain the flat damage, but not the explosions.
 The damage increase is definitely not worth the mana reserve, for this build.